Pennsylvania expanding parking options for trucks

 In western Pennsylvania, there will be more stops in Mercer, Butler and Allegheny counties.

 It's part of an ongoing mission that PennDOT said isn't over.
-There'll be a new public truck parking option on 511PA.com that'll show the newly designated truck parking spots.
+There'll be a new public truck parking option on 511PA.com that will show the newly designated truck parking spots.